Esri/arcgis-maps-sdk-java-toolkit/arcgis-java-toolkit/README.md

 ## Requirements

-The toolkit requires the ArcGIS Runtime SDK for Java.
+The toolkit requires the ArcGIS Runtime API for Java.
 Refer to the 'Instructions' section below if you are using Gradle.
 See [the developer guide](https://developers.arcgis.com/java/install-and-set-up/) for complete instructions and getting setup with the SDK.